 Students prepare for tests by completing practice tests and test reviews.
 In order to progress to a quiz, a mastery grade of 80% must be met in the homework.
 A minimum grade must be met on each quiz.
 This helps to ensure that the majority of material is understood by the student before being tested on it.

-Four hours of work in the Math Emporium is required for students.
-These four hours for Math 100 and Math 110 includes class time either MWF or TR.
-Students are credited with time spent attending scheduled class time and must work additional time in the Math Emporium to reach the total four hours for the week in order to earn the total participation points for the week.
+Three hours of work in the Math Emporium is required for students.
+These three hours for Math 100 and Math 110 includes class time either MWF or TR.
+Students are credited with time spent attending scheduled class time and must work additional time in the Math Emporium to reach the total three hours for the week in order to earn the total participation points for the week.
 The scheduled time is intended to ensure the student works in an environment where knowledgeable help is available.

 In a Math Emporium course, students have the opportunity to receive help in the manner and schedule that best fits their individual needs.
 In addition to the experienced math faculty who work in the Emporium, we have undergraduate student tutors and staff tutors, who have met strict requirements in order to be able to become a tutor in the Math Emporium.
 If your child needs more personal guidance, he can see his instructor anytime during his scheduled hours at the Emporium.